Need to talk? Call 1800 882 436.

 What is caffeine?

-Caffeine is a drug that comes from the leaves, nuts and berries of certain plants.
-Caffeine works as a stimulant, speeding up the brain and activating the nervous system.
+Caffeine is a chemical that can be found in the leaves, nuts and berries of certain plants.
+Caffeine works as a mild stimulant.
+This means that it speeds up the brain and activates the nervous system.

 What foods and drinks contain caffeine?